What does it really mean to forgive?

 - When we look back through our lives with profound self honesty,

 and looking at every situation from the perspective of "what was I being invited to realise?", then we'll surely see, how synchronistic patterning guided EXACTLY those situations and circumstances to us.
-It's as if every person who comes into our lives, helping us self-realise in this way, has a pre-destined "sacred contract" to help us evolve.
+It's as if every person who comes into our lives, helping us self-realise in this way, has a "sacred agreement" to help us evolve.

 Finding the blessing

-So if this is the case, then it begs the question, if every person who 'commits a crime against me' has a sacred contract to help me evolve, then what is there to forgive?
+So if this is the case, then it begs the question, if every person who 'commits a crime against me' has a sacred agreement to help me evolve, then what is there to forgive?
 If in these circumstances we're being offered a priceless gift of self-realisation, isn't that gift something we should be grateful for?

 This invites something some call 'radical forgiveness'...